ACGaming/SimpleDyeing/README.md

 # Simple Dyeing

-Simplifies dyeing tasks for wool, carpets and beds.
+Simplifies dyeing tasks for wool, carpets, beds and more.